billfromannarbor/storypuzzles/README.md

 - Update segment text files for story content
 - Adjust puzzle JSON files for puzzle modifications

-Note: When reusing this code for your own stories, remember to replace all story content (text and images) with your own material, as the existing story content is copyrighted by Bill Heitzeg.
+Note: When reusing this code for your own stories, remember to replace all story content (text and images) and puzzle content with your own material, as the existing content is copyrighted by Bill Heitzeg.

 Last Updated: Jan 22, 2025